stephentgrammer/qcew_msa_project/README.md

 The purpose of this project is to test an applicant's coding and software design abilities with an actual current project confronting the Core LMI team at Emsi.
+It is meant to take less than twenty hours to complete.

 # Project Story